 Microservices (or microservices architecture) are a cloud native architectural approach in which a single application is composed of many loosely coupled and independently deployable smaller components, or services.
 These services typically

-- have their own stack, inclusive of the database and data model;
+- have their own technology stack, inclusive of the database and data management model;

 - communicate with one another over a combination of REST APIs, event streaming, and message brokers; and